Dave-team/Knowledge-base/Management.md

 - Advertising a plan might cause someone to notice an important problem with it and tell us!
 - It helps setting a bar - when you seel amazing projects people realize the value you bring and it holds you to high standards

 ## Team values
 - Competence.
 Does this person have the technical competence and experience to do the job effectively?
 - Judgment.
 Does this person exercise good judgment, especially under pressure or when faced with making sacrifices for the greater good?
 - Energy.
 Does this team member bring the right kind of energy to the job, or is he or she burned out or disengaged?
 - Focus.
 Is this person capable of setting priorities and sticking to them, or prone to “riding off in all directions”?
 - Relationships.
 Does this individual get along with others on the team and support collective decision making, or is he or she difficult to work with?
 - Trust.
 Can you trust this person to keep his or her word and follow through on commitments?

-Other

 ## 1 on 1s
 - Held weekly